 Research shows that 80% of dogs and 70% of cats over the age of 2 years have some sign of dental disease.

 If left untreated, periodontal disease causes tooth loss and decay and can cause much more serious infections in the heart, liver and kidneys as bacteria from the mouth can travel via the blood.

-Bacteria can then enter the blood stream, travel around the body and infect major organs such as the heart, liver and kidneys.
+Bacteria can then enter the blood stream, and travel around the body to other organs.

 - Bad breath (halitosis)